temach/jplang/moonspeak/README.txt

 mxgraph         -> grapheditor

 When making a new feature:
-- provide moonspeakConnect function that takes an iframe on new connection and decides if extra observer hacks need to be installed
-- provide moonspeakInstallObserver function that takes a description and an installer func to execute.
+- handle "iframe connect" message by trying to install relevant observer hacks.
 The observers are your guests.
 Care for them.
 - All URLs must be relative (because we forcefully insert absolute <base> tag to all root pages)
 - Add url link to plus feature
 - Add server_name to nginx config